Lattice classical cosmology: Lattice cosmology

 \section{Lattice cosmology}

 The cosmological fields $c_i\@\big(l_{(\@i\@)}\big)\@[h]$ and $p^i(F^{(\@i\@)})\@[f]$ are link- and face-defined objects, respectively.
-They do not reflect the cuboidal lattice symmetry from the point-related perspective of the Ashtekar variables.
-This problem can be easily resolved in the same way as in the general theory \cite{Bilski:2021_Continuous_algebra} --- see formulas \eqref{cell_symmetrizing}.
+They do not reflect the cuboidal lattice symmetry from the point-related perspective of the continues domain of the Ashtekar variables.
+This problem can be easily resolved in the same way as in the general theory \cite{Bilski:2021ysc} --- see formulas \eqref{cell_symmetrizing}.
 Consequently, we define the cell-symmetrized probability distributions of the reduced fields

 Analogously to the derivation of the lower equation in \eqref{reduced}, the densities are integrated with the trapezoidal rule, resulting in

 These objects are the cell-related distributions of the phase space-reduced Ashtekar variables.
 They are the fundamental expressions of canonical fields in the lattice cosmology.